The Best All-Inclusive Vacations Around the World

 What’s included: Everything, from the lodging to the food to the guided excursions, is included in the price, so put your wallet away and enjoy a hassle-free getaway.

 All-inclusive trip to the Dominican Republic: The Reserve at Paradisus Palma Real

 If you’re looking for all-inclusive trips that are both kid-friendly and sophisticated, The Reserve at Paradisus Palma Real in Punta Cana is just the ticket.
 Not only do children stay for free, but there is a Kids Zone, a family concierge, and two family-friendly pools: one for clans with older kids and a paddling pool for little ones.
 The kids’ program includes face painting, movie nights, science workshops, and mini Olympics competitions.
 Parents, meanwhile, can take classes and workshops that span from yoga, spinning, and Pilates workouts to cocktail- and cigar-making classes.
 The guest rooms are enormous, and service is exceptional.
-Find out the 12 secrets all-inclusive resorts won’t tell you.

 What’s included: Prices include lodging, all meals, non-alcoholic and most alcoholic beverages, daily activities, non-motorized water sports, the children’s program, and Wi-Fi.

 All-inclusive trip to the Galapagos Islands: Silversea Cruises to the Galapagos Islands